 I am organizing my photos – a big job – and savoring the memories.
 I found a Middle Eastern market and am cooking some Turkish food but can’t find enough variety of olives.
 I was very inspired by the wonderful people everywhere we went.
 Thanks for putting together a fabulous trip! – C. Nossiter, NM

 Thank you so much for such a wonderful trip.
 It was fantastic.
-I just got home last night and I’m just brimming with happiness over the whole thing.
+I just got home from Peru last night and I’m just brimming with happiness over the whole thing.
 My mom and I had a wonderful time.
 You do an amazing job, and you make it seem like you’re just traveling along with us, though I clearly see how much planning is involved on your part.
 Thank you! – MJ.Mucklestone, Maine